 The BEA reports on the U.S. balance of payments, including U.S. imports and exports.
 When exports are higher than imports, it contributes to GDP.
 When imports are greater than exports, it creates a trade deficit.
 It explains why President Trump is willing to start a trade war to reduce the U.S. trade deficit.
 A trade surplus would increase economic growth.

 The BEA reports influence virtually all financial and business decisions.
 For example, if the BEA reports that GDP did not rise as high as expected, the stock market drops.
 Businesses delay investing in new capital equipment, anticipating a recession.

 How to Use the BEA Reports to Make Money

 Besides the BEA's reports, you should also follow other leading economic indicators.
-For example, GDP is 3 percent, but the durable goods order report shows future business orders are down.
+For example, GDP is 3%, but the durable goods order report shows future business orders are down.
 That tells you a contraction is coming.